 Do you accept Advanced Placement credits, International Baccalaureate credits or dual-enrollment credits?

-Does the Office of Admission offer scholarships to freshmen?
+Does the Office of Admission offer scholarships to first-time undergraduates?

 I left UB and I want to come back, do I have to apply again?

 Great question!
 Continuing your education with UB is dependent on when you left.
 Please visit our readmission page to learn more and get the process started.

 Do I have to attend new student orientation?